-You can tell that Bilbao and its immediate surroundings made quite an impression on me, but it is now time to say farewell with this, the fourth post devoted to the city and its riverside settlements leading to the sea in the north.
+You can tell that Bilbao and its immediate surroundings made quite an impression on me.
+However, it is now time to say farewell with this, the fourth post devoted to the city and its riverside settlements leading to the sea to the north.
 Here you will find a few photos which try to engage with both the conventional as well as the idiosyncratic.
-Photos embrace murals, churches, the river, Alhondhiga Bilbao, Areeta, the area close to Museo Guggenheim, and the one-time fishing port of Algorta.
+Photos embrace murals, churches, the river, Alhondhiga Bilbao, Areeta, the area close to Museo Guggenheim and the one-time fishing port of Algorta.
 It was difficult narrowing down the photos to about ten because there is so much to enjoy in this, one of Spain’s least Spanish urban and suburban areas.
 Not that there is anything “wrong” with things overtly, proudly and passionately Spanish (far from it, as earlier posts confirm, I hope); it is just that Bilbao is definitely something a little less ordinary.
 In fact, despite all the pressures which threaten to turn most large cities around the globe into clones of one another, Bilbao has character and personality which mark it out as different.
 You love New York?
 Kolkata?
 Istanbul?
 So do I. Therefore, visit Bilbao!